raheelrobson/IDP_2022_Project/README.md

 2. run `pip install pipenv` to install pipenv

-3. run  `pipenv install` to create new environment based on Pipfile
+3. run  `pipenv install` to create new environment based on Pipfile 3.1 if the python version is different than 3.7, please update in Pipfile

 4. Also you need download tiff image and locate in data folder under this project There is database folder.
+  4.1 create a folder as data under this project because of data volume

 5. run `pipenv shell` to activate env

 6. modify data path in `database/convert_hdf5.py`
+  6.1 change the path of tiff and mask images

 7. run `database/convert_hdf5.py` to generate hdf5 file